Nutella Stuffed Cookies are the ultimate chewy, chocolaty, and buttery soft-baked cookies with soft and gooey Nutella stuffed inside.

 Use a heat-proof spatula to stir the browning milk solids off the bottom of the pan so they brown evenly.
 You will notice the changing aromas as the butter continues to brown.
 Keep stirring until you reach the desired degree of darkness.
 This is probably the trickiest part of this process is knowing when to pull your pan from the heat.
 The darker it is, the flavor is richer.
 Once the butter is brown and golden (not black), immediately remove the pan from the heat, and pour butter into separate bowl.
 Do not leave it in the pan or the residual heat will continue cooking further perhaps into burnt butter.

 The brown bits add lots of flavor to brown butter.
 You can strain out or just leave the brown flecks in the butter.
-If your butter is one the dark brown side or slightly burned, you should strain the sediment because it might be too bitter-tasting to leave in.
+If your butter is on the dark brown side or slightly burned, you should strain the sediment because it might be too bitter-tasting to leave in.

 2. Freeze Nutella

 How do you get the Nutella inside the cookies without making a mess?
 The method is actually pretty simple.
-I just spoon out roughly 2 teaspoons of Nutella, and shape it as round as possible with 2 small spoons.
-Then, put Nutella on a baking tray that has been lined with parchment paper or silicone mat and pop it in the freezer for around 30 minutes or so.
+I just spoon out roughly 2 teaspoons of Nutella and shape it as round as possible with 2 small spoons.
+Then, put Nutella on a baking tray that has been lined with parchment paper or a silicone mat and pop it in the freezer for around 30 minutes or so.
 Meanwhile, you can get started making the cookie dough.
-By the time your are done making the cookie dough, the Nutella will be firm and easy to pick up.
+By the time you are done making the cookie dough, the Nutella will be firm and easy to pick up.
 When you are ready to assemble your Nutella Stuffed Cookies, simply wrap the cookie dough around your Nutella balls.